nitanmarcel/OEM-GSI-Builder/README.md

 Port OEM ROMs to project treble using github actions and [ErfanGSIs](https://github.com/erfanoabdi/ErfanGSIs) then upload to sourceforge.

+# Features
+- Easy to use.
+- Customizable.
+Chose your own custom ErfanGSIs tool, chose build type (A only or AB or both), and many more.
+- Deploy ported GSI to sourceforge.
+- Send notifications on telegram with informations about the latest build.

 # Requirements
 - A little understanding on how to use ErfanGSIs tool.
 - A SourceForge account and project.